 Both technology and behaviors appear to be at the root of the problem.
 For example, too many varied alarms, both minor and major, simply sound alike.

-In April of 2013, the Joint Commission issued a Sentinel Event Alert advising hospitals to take measures like preparing an inventory of alarm-equipped medical devices and tailoring alarm settings and limits for individual patients.
+In April of 2013, TJC issued a Sentinel Event Alert advising hospitals to take measures like preparing an inventory of alarm-equipped medical devices and tailoring alarm settings and limits for individual patients.
 Recommendations include:

 - Inventory all alarm-equipped medical devices and identify proper default settings and limits.

 - Establish guidelines for alarm settings and indicate when alarms are not “clinically necessary.”

 - Also, establish guidelines for safely customizing alarm settings for individual patients and restoring them to default when finished.

 - Set up an inspection, cleaning and maintenance program for alarm-equipped medical devices and test them regularly.